TechAriel/Big-Data-Mental-Health-Visualization/README.md

 ## Dataset Description
 The dataset encompasses responses from 292,364 individuals across 35 countries, with a significant number of responses from the United States and the United Kingdom.
 It includes demographic information and mental health indicators, facilitating an in-depth analysis of mental health trends.
+Note: Due to the large size of the dataset, it has been uploaded under “Releases” as; Release tag: “Mental Health Dataset” Dataset: “Mental.Health.Dataset.csv”